Francesco Pazienza

+Education

 Born in Monteparano, Pazienza held a degree in medicine from the University of Rome.
 He worked as a business consultant in France during the 1970s.
 In 1979, he was hired into SISMI and became an assistant to SISMI director, General Giuseppe Santovito.
 Pazienza left the intelligence agency in the wake of the Propaganda Due scandal that rocked the Italian political scene in 1981.
 The Banco Ambrosiano scandal, Roberto Calvi's much-debated suicide, and charges of mishandling state secrets concerned with the 1980 Bologna bombing made Pazienza a fugitive from Italian law.

-Eventually, Pazienza ended up in the United States.
+After hiding out in Seychelles, Pazienza ended up in the United States.
 A first extradition request from Italy was handed to the U.S. government in 1984, although Pazienza was not yet arrested.
 His arrest came only on 4 March 1985.
 Extradition procedures ensued, and a judge ordered him to stand trial in Italy, an appeal process did not change that, and Pazienza was handed over to the Italian government in June 1986.

 Mehmet Ali Ağca

 During Mehmet Ali Ağca's trial for the 1981 assassination attempt on Pope John Paul II, Ağca claimed to have been visited by Pazienza in his prison cell at Rome's Ascoli Piceno; this came just after the presiding judge called for pazienza ("patience") in the courtroom.
 That Pazienza visited Ağca was also claimed by Giovanni Pandico, a former Camorra member turned pentito.
-From his New York prison, Pazienza denied ever having visited Ağca; Pazienza was questioned on this issue by Italian investigative judge, Ilario Martella, in New York.
+From his New York prison, Pazienza denied ever having visited Ağca; Pazienza was questioned on this issue by Italian investigative judge Ilario Martella, in New York.
 A short time later, Martella dropped the charges of Ağca being coached by supposed elements from the Italian military intelligence.

 Banco Ambrosiano

 When Pazienza was still a fugitive, he was questioned in the United States by Customs agents regarding financial fraud charges brought in Italy that had grown out of the disappearance of funds, about $3 million, from the Banco Ambrosiano.
 Pazienza later claimed that these Customs agents had told him that Stefano Delle Chiaie had been seen in Miami, Florida, with an unidentified Turk, and repeated his position during the time he was on trial on charges stemming from the 1980 Bologna bombing.
-It is unclear if this Turk was Abdullah Çatlı or Oral Çelik.
+It is unclear if this Turk was Abdullah Çatlı.